The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Introduction

 \subparagraph{Our Contribution}

-We show that for $k \geq 2$, the $k$-dimensional WL algorithm implicitly computes the decomposition into the triconnected components of a given graph.
-More specifically, we prove that already the $2$-dimensional WL algorithm distinguishes separating pairs, i.e., pairs of vertices that separate the given graph, from other vertex pairs.
-This improves on a result from \cite{KieferPS17}, where an analogous statement was proved for the $3$-dimensional WL algorithm.
-Using the decomposition techniques discussed there, we conclude that for the $k$-dimensional WL algorithm with $k \geq 2$, to identify a graph, it suffices to determine vertex orbits on all arc-colored $3$-connected components of it.
-Since it is easy to see that $k = 1$ does not suffice to distinguish vertices contained in 2-separators from others, our upper bound of $2$ is tight.
+For every $k \geq 2$, we show that $k$-WL implicitly computes the decomposition into the triconnected components of a given graph.
+More specifically, we prove that already $2$-WL distinguishes separating pairs, i.e., pairs of vertices that separate the given graph, from other vertex pairs.
+This improves on a result from \cite{kieponschwei19}, where an analogous statement was proved for $3$-WL.
+Using the decomposition techniques discussed there, we conclude that, for $k$-WL with $k \geq 2$, to identify a graph, it suffices to determine vertex orbits on all arc-colored $3$-connected components of it.
+Since it is easy to see that $k = 1$ does not suffice to distinguish vertices contained in $2$-separators from others (see, e.g., \cite[Chapter~7]{kiefer:phd}), our upper bound of~$2$ is tight.